deianvn/pgnparse/README.md

-Portable Game Notation (PGN) parsing library
+pgnparse - Portable Game Notation (PGN) parsing library
 =======================================================
 Introduction
 ------------
-pgnparse is a lightweight Java based PGN parsing library.
+pgnparse is a lightweight PGN parsing library written in the Java language.